 As shown in the graph below, students who regularly attend SI sessions in engineering courses are 24% more likely to pass a course!

-Fall 2017 Courses (check your class moodle and/or email for time/location of sessions and office hours):
+Spring 2018 Courses (check your class moodle and/or email for updates on time/location of sessions and office hours):

 *For other courses that offer Supplemental Instruction visit the Center for Academic Success.

 To become an Engineering SI, you need to:

 - Attend leadership trainings with the Society of Peer Mentors; membership in SPM is encouraged.

 - Get a recommendation from the course instructor (or another instructor in the department).

 - Earned an A or B in the course.

 - Be willing to attend SI trainings and meetings throughout the semester, including some weekends and evenings.